AlejandroNovellino/alejandroNovellino-ml-backend-project/README.md

 This project provides a machine learning API for crop recommendation based on soil and weather features.
 It includes data exploration notebooks, model training, and a FastAPI-based prediction service.

+## **IMPORTANT NOTE**

+The project was developed on FastAPI because that was the tool we used for the final project.

+## Link to the deployed API

+The API is deployed in Render in the link: https://ml-backend-project.onrender.com/docs

 ## Project Structure

 - `notebooks/` — Jupyter notebooks for EDA and model training.